coledd/arm-toolchain/README.md

 The script will download the required source code for each component before it begins the build.

-Once the source code is downloaded, the compile time is about 30 minutes on mym computer (Intel(R) Core(TM) i7-6700K CPU @ 4.00GHz).
+Once the source code is downloaded, the compile time is about 30 minutes on my computer (Intel(R) Core(TM) i7-6700K CPU @ 4.00GHz).